DiedrichsenLab/MultiTaskBattery/README.md

 ### Installing psychopy
 Alternatively, you can follow the isntructions on https://www.psychopy.org/download.html#conda to create a virtual environment for psychopy.
 If you choose to do so, each time before running the experiment, you need to use conda to activate the psychopy virtual environment by typing:

     $ conda activate psychopy

 ## before you start:
 1. go to experiment_code/constants and change experiment_name and base_dir.
 For the pontine project, experiment_name = 'pontine_7T' and base_dir = Path('where my base directory is').absolute()
 2. make sure 'stimuli' folder is located under your base_dir
-3. run dirtree() under constants to make sure you have all the folders
+3. run constants.dirtree() to make sure you have all the folders

 ## coding your experiment
 use pontine_7T.py as an example and build the code for your experiment.